The Growth Framework®.

 Because it's not advice.
 It's a system.

 The content comes with the knowledge built in.
-Your people aren't just filling in forms; they're accessing thinking that would usually take years of experience to reach.
-Everyone contributes to it, everyone owns it.
-Which is why it lasts in a way that top-down initiatives rarely do.
+Your people aren't just filling in forms.
+They're accessing thinking that would usually take decades of experience to reach.
+Then everyone contributes to it, everyone owns it.
+That’s why it lasts in a way that top-down initiatives rarely do.

 The Framework is designed to be used day-to-day, so capability develops through application rather than theory.